Complementarity of Gravitational Collapse (I) Origin of the Bekenstein-Hawking Entropy

-Referring the upper part of FIG.\ref{figTwoDescription}, due to the gravitational time dilation, the event horizon of the collapsar is only an close-to-implmenting but never successfully implemented physical boundary.
-To all probes defined in the Schwarzschild time definition, i.e. probes whose feature is measured in $-\infty{<}t{<}\infty$, the collapsar is only a continuously contracting object with approximately $M[\infty,r]\approx\frac{r}{2G}$-type radial radial mass function.
-An ensemble of collapsars with the same symmetry but different radial mass profile is needed to account for the initial distribution's uncertainty due to thermo fluctuations.
-So even though the collapsar under consideration develops no successfully implemented horizon, it is entropic.
-The next section will prove that it is just this abandoned information that forms the basis of Bek-Hwk entropy.
+Both numeric and formula analysis can be used to show that $m(t,r)\xrightarrow{t\rightarrow\infty}\frac{r}{2}$.
+Due to the gravitational time dilation, to all probes defined in the Schwarzschild time definition, i.e. those selected and monitored in $-\infty{<}t{<}\infty$, the collapsar only manifests as a continuously contracting object with $m[\infty,r]=\frac{r}{2}+\mathrm{devi.}$ type radial radial mass profile.
+An ensemble of members with the same spherical symmetry but different radial mass-profile is needed to account for the deviation's multiplicity, see the upper part of FIG.\ref{figTwoDescription}.
+So even though the collapsar develops no successfully implemented horizon, it is entropic.
+In the next section we will prove that it is just this abandoned information related with the mass profile's deviation from the exact $m(r)=\frac{r}{2G}$-line that forms the basis of Bek-Hwk entropy.
 But before that proof, we need show that the Schwarzschild time is not a wrongly chosen time coordinate.
-In the Lemaitre time definition, a totally peer-to-peer physical picture exists.
+In the Lema\^itre time definition, a totally peer-to-peer picture exists also.